Find out if your journey could be affected

 The majority of weekday services will be unaffected, although journeys at weekends are likely to see changes to the expected timetable.

 With only a small number of trains affected by engineering works, we want customers to continue planning their journeys with confidence and CrossCountry have put in place a series of measures to reassure them.

 Customers will still be able to purchase Anytime and Off-Peak train tickets 12 weeks before departure, however CrossCountry Advance tickets may not be available until six weeks before departure due to timetables not being finalised.

 If a customer purchases a ticket more than six weeks before their journey, they should check back with the train operator they will be travelling with at the six weeks mark to see if their train time has been altered.
 If so, and they then do not wish to travel, they can request a refund from their original retailer.

-If you booked between 12 and 6 weeks before your travel date and you’re journey has been affected, you can travel on an alternative CrossCountry train two hours either side of your original service, although any seat reservation on the original train cannot be honoured on the other service.
+If you booked between 12 and 6 weeks before your travel date and your journey has been affected, you can travel on an alternative CrossCountry train two hours either side of your original service, although any seat reservation on the original train cannot be honoured on the other service.

 To see when engineering work is happening, you can select your travel date in to the “by date” tab below to search for the work being carried out on the network.
 If engineering work is happening on your travel date you will see a list of results, which you can select to view more information.

 You can also use our route map to see which of these works could affect your journey.